HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-02-13-Circonus-on-RPI.md

 The credentials will be different for you.
 The installer should find the running agent and register checks, graphs and the [USE Dashboard](https://www.circonus.com/2017/08/system-monitoring-with-the-use-dashboard/) for you.
 We needed to make [some tweaks](https://github.com/circonus-labs/circonus-one-step-install/pull/51) to the COSI installer itself to get this working as it is now.
-Thanks to Matt Maier from Circonus for his help.
+Special thanks goes to Matt Maier from Circonus to make this happen so quickly.

 These instructions were tested on Raspbian stretch lite (Version: November 2017 / Release date: 2017-11-29 / Kernel version: 4.9)